meeksfred/guessing-game/README.md

   No pair programming, just me making changes.
   Add pictures for each corresponding right or wrong answer.

+Update 11/10/15:
+  Add a little color to page.
+Corresponding green/red for right/wrong answers.

 Smiley and Frowney faces from http://www.clipartpanda.com/